samuelm27290/Libri-Samuelis/README.md

 ## About the Website Itself

-It contains 70 books ranked by how strongly I would personally recommend them to another person.
+It contains 70 books, tiered (S to F) based on how strongly I would personally recommend them to another person.
 Out of the 70 books listed, 65 of them contain affiliate links to Amazon for further purchase.
 In case a person was curious and wanted to get their hands on a book, those links are there to serve them.
 Plus, I would get a commission based on that purchase.

 Knowing that there would be a lot of books, I created a side navigation bar so that a person can quickly jump from one section to the next without having to scroll all the way themselves.
 Additionally, I created a "Scroll to Top" arrow button, allowing users to return to the top of the page with a single click.
 However, this button will only appear once a person has scrolled a significant amount.
 All of these UX features were created through <strong>JavaScript</strong>.